Ethereum wallets: A beginner’s guide to storing ETH

 Some wallets have several of the features described above, while others only have one.
 More advanced wallets even let users hold Ethereum, ERC-20 tokens and other cryptocurrencies to explore decentralized applications on various networks.

-They rely on miners to relay precise information about the network's present state.
-Some of the disadvantages with a mobile wallet is that it is easy to hack and if your mobile device is lost, you may lose access to your Ethereum funds.
+They rely on miners to relay precise information about the network’s present state.
+One of the disadvantages of a mobile wallet is that it is easy to hack and if your mobile device is lost, you may lose access to your Ethereum funds.
 However, having backups can keep you safe from any loss arising out of hacks or unintentionally losing your keys.

 Desktop wallets run on operating systems (OS) like macOS, Microsoft Windows, or Linux OS.
 Desktop wallets are ideal for those who prefer to handle their finances on desktops.
 Because most desktop wallets keep keys locally, users will need to use their computers to access their Ethereum wallets.